functionless/functionless/website/docs/getting-started/template-walkthrough.md

 const stack = new Stack(app, "MyStack");
 ```

-`stack` will be the parent of the rest of the constructs we create.
+`stack` will be the parent of the rest of the Constructs we create.
-In CDK most resources are attached to a `Stack` instance as they are the smallest deployable unit of infrastructure.
+In CDK, all Resources belong to a Stack - a Stack is a collection of Resources that are deployed and managed together.

-:::info
+:::note

 An `App` may contain many stacks, but that is outside the scope of this document.
 You can read more about [`App`][cdk-app] and [`Stack`][cdk-stack] in the CDK documentation.